 It took four prototypes and more than 200 flight tests to get it right.
 But now, with a mere 30-pound pack, the Jetlev-Flyer is almost ready for production, generating 430 pounds of thrust and letting Li fly forward at 22 mph up to three stories high.
 His next unit will get up to 35 mph.
 Want one?
 Late this year, the craft will go on sale—just be ready to dish out close to 130 grand.

-Li custom-built the first boat unit out of plywood and fiberglass, but his latest prototype is an extensively modified Jet-Ski with a 215-horsepower engine, which powers an onboard pump attached to it by a direct-drive shaft.
-The pump connects to a 33-foot-long, four-inch-diameter polyester-and-rubber hose.
+Li custom-built the first boat unit out of plywood and fiberglass, but his latest prototype is an extensively modified Jet Ski with a 215-horsepower engine, which powers an onboard pump attached to it by a direct-drive shaft.
+The pump connects to a 33-foot-long, 4-inch-diameter polyester-and-rubber hose.
 The production craft, a smaller and lighter pod, will come with a 260hp engine.